Test of lepton universality in beauty-quark decays

 The $3850\pm 70$ \BuKmm decay candidates that are observed are used to compute the \BuKmm branching fraction as a function of \qsq.
 The results are consistent between the different data-taking periods and with previous \lhcb measurements~\cite{LHCb-PAPER-2014-006}.
 The \BuKee branching fraction is determined by combining the value of \RK with the value of $\deriv\BR(\BuKmm)/\deriv\qsq$ in the region $(1.1 < \qsq < 6.0 \gevgevcccc)$~\cite{LHCb-PAPER-2014-006}, taking into account correlated systematic uncertainties.
 This gives

-The limited knowledge of the \BuJpsiK branching fraction~\cite{PDG2020} gives rise to the dominant systematic uncertainty.
-This is the most precise measurement of this quantity to date and, given the large theoretical uncertainty on the predictions~\cite{Khodjamirian:2017fxg,Straub:2018kue}, is consistent with the SM.
+The 1.9\% uncertainty on the \BuJpsiK branching fraction~\cite{PDG2020} gives rise to the dominant systematic uncertainty.
+This is the most precise measurement of this quantity to date and, given the large ($\mathcal{O}(10\%)$) theoretical uncertainty on the predictions~\cite{Khodjamirian:2017fxg,Straub:2018kue}, is consistent with the SM.

 A breaking of lepton universality would require an extension of the gauge structure of the SM that gives rise to the known fundamental forces.
 It would therefore constitute a significant evolution in our understanding and would challenge an inference based on a wealth of experimental data in other processes.
 Confirmation of any beyond the SM effect will clearly require independent evidence from a wide range of sources.